-Our leading-edge clinical care protocols will help us understand how your heart adapts to support your unique athletic needs.
-We offer advanced cardiac testing interpreted by a team of doctors who understand the athletic heart and interpret your test results with your athletic background in mind.
+Our state-of-the-art clinical care protocols will help us understand how your heart adapts to support your unique athletic needs.
+We offer advanced cardiac testing interpreted by a team of doctors who interpret your test results with your athletic background in mind.

-An echocardiogram is an ultrasound of the heart.
+- Echocardiography - An echocardiogram is an ultrasound of the heart.
 It uses sound waves to look at the structure and function of the heart without radiation.
-In an athlete, echocardiograms can be very useful for getting an overview of how the heart is working and to look for a wide variety of heart disorders, including problems with the valves, enlargement of the heart or hypertrophic cardiomyopathy.
+In an athlete, echocardiograms can be very useful for getting an overview of how the heart is working and to look for a wide variety of heart disorders, including problems with the valves, enlargement of the heart, or disorders of the heart muscle, including hypertrophic cardiomyopathy.

 - Cardiac Magnetic Resonance Imaging (MRI) - A cardiac MRI can provide stunning 3D details about how the heart is structured and can help diagnose abnormalities such as hypertrophic cardiomyopathy, an enlarged aorta, or rare disorders of the right and left ventricles.